sozoluffy/Quantum-Digital-Twins/README.md

 # Quantum-Digital-Twins

-This is a code for generating quantum databse by extracting quantum machines data from IBM quantum computers (open access).
+This is a code for generating quantum databse (or quantum digital twins) by extracting quantum machine data from IBM quantum computers (open access) and deploying your quantum circuit models on quantum digital twins.
 There are several advantages:
 1. It is local and fast for benchmarking noisy quantum computers.
 2. It is real quantum device database.
 3. It works even if the IBM server is down.